Wooly Bully: Title and lyrics

+Certifications

 Legacy

-Eddie and the Hot Rods released a version of the song as a single in the UK in 1976, but it did not chart.
+Eddie and the Hot Rods released a version of the song as a single in the UK in 1976, but it did not reach the chart.
 The song is referenced by Joe Strummer in the live version of The Clash hit "Capital Radio" featured on their album Live: From Here to Eternity.
+Bad Manners recorded their version of "Woolly Bully" for their 1980 album Ska 'n' B, released on Magnet Records.
 The song is also heard in a number of films: Bandits in Milan (in the opening titles), More American Graffiti, The Hollywood Knights, Big Bully, The Rookie, Fast Times at Ridgemont High, Full Metal Jacket, The Shrimp on the Barbie, Splash, Scrooged, Happy Gilmore, Scooby-Doo 2: Monsters Unleashed, Monsters vs. Aliens, Religulous, Monsieur Ibrahim, Encino Man, Made in Dagenham, Mr Holland's Opus starring Richard Dreyfuss, and The Chipmunk Adventure, in which it is performed by Alvin and the Chipmunks.
-The song is also heard in The Wire during a scene in Delores' bar in the season 2 episode Ebb Tide.
-Bachman–Turner Overdrive performs a cover of the song on the soundtrack for the 1989 Canadian film American Boyfriends (#80 in Canada).
+The song is also heard in The Wire, during a scene in Delores' bar in the season 2 episode Ebb Tide.
+Bachman–Turner Overdrive performs a song cover on the soundtrack for the 1989 Canadian film American Boyfriends (#80 in Canada).

 Gonzo the Great, Rizzo the Rat, and Fozzie Bear covered the song for the 1993 album Muppet Beach Party.
+Vinnie Jones and the Soul Survivors released a cover version in 1993.
 The Tubes included a song on their final album from 1985, Love Bomb, entitled "Theme from a Wooly Place," a mashup in which the string arrangement for "Theme from A Summer Place" was played over "Wooly Bully" for 46 seconds.
 Another cover of the song was made by Canned Heat.
-The Iranian musical group Zinguala Ha covered the song, renamed "Atal Matal"; it is featured on the Raks Raks Raks – 27 Golden Garage Psych Nuggets From The Iranian 60s Scene compilation.
+The Iranian musical group Zinguala Ha covered the song, renamed it to "Atal Matal”.
+It was featured on the Raks Raks Raks – 27 Golden Garage Psych Nuggets From The Iranian 60s Scene compilation.
 Ace Cannon recorded an instrumental version for his 1967 album Memphis Golden Hits.
 Disco Tex and the Sex-O-Lettes released a version of the song on their 1977 album, A Piece of the Rock.